miqbaltariq/SECP1513202420251/06/Farhan00Mahtab/readme.md

 # Welcome to Farhan's Workspace

+HI!
 I am a student of Universiti Teknology Malaysia, studying **Computer Networks and Securuty**.
-Currently I am in 1st semester.
+Currently I am in my 1st semester.
 Below are the assignments of the subject **Technology and Information System**, along with the reflections I gained from them: